enino84/softmax-exercise/README.md

 # 🚀 Softmax Exercise

-This repository contains a hands-on coding exercise where you will **implement the Softmax function** in Python.
-This function is a crucial component in neural networks for multi-class classification.
+This repository contains a hands-on coding exercise where you will **implement a Softmax layer** in Python.
+This activation layer/function is a crucial component in neural networks for multi-class classification.

 The exercise runs **entirely inside a Docker container**, ensuring a consistent execution environment.